NASA-SW-VnV/fret/fret-electron/docs/_media/installingFRET/installationInstructions.md

 ### Download and Install

-As you open the FRET distribution, you shall see the following directory structure:
+When you open the FRET distribution, you will see the following directory structure:

 ```
 .